 Human bone biology, skeletal anatomy, and osteological analysis.
 844 Topics in Forensic Anthropology Fall.
 2(1-2) A student may earn a maximum of 4 credits in all enrollments for this course.
-RB: (ANTR 551 and ANP 842) or previous graduate level work in gross anatomy and human skeletal biology.
+RB: (ANTR 551 and ANP 842) and or previous graduate level work in gross anatomy and human skeletal biology.
 Current issues in forensic anthropology.
 Topics include facial reproduction and identification; laboratory techniques; skeletal histomorphology.
 850 Principles of Archaeological Analysis Spring of odd years.
 3(3-0) RB: (GEO 465) or approval of instructor.
 R: Open only to graduate students.
 Formal, spatial, and temporal dimensions of archaeological research design.
 Appropriate analytic techniques.
 853 Evolution of Civilization Spring of even years.
-3(3-0) R: One 300- or 400-level archaeology course and approval of department.
+3(3-0) RB: One 300or 400-level archaeology course.
+R: Approval of department.
 Major anthropological theories of the emergence and development of civilizations.
 Role of archaeological data in formulating, testing, and refining these theories.
 854 Archaeological Theory Fall of even years.
-3(3-0) R: One 300- or 400-level archaeology course and approval of department.
+3(3-0) RB: One 300- or 400-level archaeology course.
+R: Approval of department.
 Archaeological theory and the nature of the archaeological record.
 Use of archaeological data to test social theories of past human behavior.
 855 The Roots of Contemporary Anthropological Theory Fall.
-3(3-0) Development of contemporary anthropological theorv from 18th and 19th centuries.
+3(3-0) R: Open only to graduate students in Anthropology.
+Development of contemporary anthropological theory from 18th and 19th centuries.
 Major paradigms in current anthropology.
-858 Gender, Justice and Environmental Change : Issues and Concepts Spring of odd years.
-3(3-0) Interdepartmental with Fisheries and Wildlife; Forestry; Resource Development; Sociology; Geography.
-Administered by Department of Fisheries and Wildlife.
+858 Gender, Justice and Environmental Change: Issues and Concepts Spring of odd years.
+3(3-0) Interdepartmental with Forestry and Fisheries and Wildlife and Geography and Resource Development and Sociology.
+Administered by Fisheries and Wildlife.
 RB: Background in social science, environmental science, or natural resources.
 Issues and concepts related to gender, ecology, and environmental studies.
 Key debates and theoretical approaches to addressing environmental issues from a gender and social justice perspective.
 Gender and environment issues and processes from a global perspective.
 859 Gender, Justice, and Environmental Change: Methods and Application Spring of even years.
-3(3-0) Interdepartmental with Forestry; Fisheries and Wildlife; Resource Development; Sociology; Geog raphy.
+3(3-0) Interdepartmental with Forestry and Fisheries and Wildlife and Geography and Resource Development and Sociology.
+Administered by Anthropology.
 RB: Background in social science, environmental science, or natural resources.
 Methods and case studies related to gender, ecology, and environmental studies.
 Methodological and fieldwork issues from a feminist perspective in international and intercultural contexts.
 Qualitative and quantitative methods for integrating social and environmental data.
-Social Impact Analysis 867 Spring of odd years.
-3(3-0) Interdepartmental with Sociology.

-Sociocultural consequences of development programs on populations, communities, and regions in developing and industrial societies.
-Theory, purposes, methods, outcomes, and uses of social impact analysis.
 880 Issues in Contemporary Archaeology Fall of odd years.
-3(3-0) RB: One 300 or 400 level archaeology course.
+3(3-0) A student may earn a maximum of 9 credits in all enrollments for this course.
 R: Open only to graduate students in the Department of Anthropology.
 Approval of department.
 Theories, issues, problems, and methodological innovations affecting the conduct of research in archaeology.
 890A Individual Readings Fall, Spring, Summer.
 1 to 8 credits.
 A student may earn a maximum of 16 credits in all enrollments for this course.
 R: Open only to graduate students.
-Approval of department Advanced study, based on prior preparation, under faculty direction.
+Approval of department.
+Advanced study, based on prior preparation, under faculty direction.
 890B Individual Research Fall, Spring, Summer.
 1 to 8 credits.
 A student may earn a maximum of 16 credits in all enrollments for this course.
 R: Approval of department.
 Graduate student projects under faculty direction.